- Robot not docked correctly on the base

 - Emptying worked before but stopped

-- Base shows full but bag has room
+- Base shows full but the bin has room

-- Error light on base during empty cycle
+- Error light on the base during the empty cycle

 Recognize these?
 Here's what usually causes it.